symbolslogic/symbolslogic.github.io/lessons/argument_form.md

     <hr>
 > 2. D (1)

-Note: the first premise includes a logical connective known as the implication, if you are unfamiliar with it, do not worry; we will cover it in a later lesson--the point of this lesson is solely on symbolizing statements and generalizing them into forms.
+Note: The first premise includes a logical connective known as the implication, if you are unfamiliar with it, do not worry; we will cover it in a later lesson--the point of this lesson is solely on symbolizing statements and generalizing them into forms.

 Now that we have symbolized our statements, it is easier to recognize the form of the argument.
 To generalize a form, we use variables, which can be thought of as placeholders for statements and are represented with lowercase letters.